plp13/thea/README.md

 ----

 * Test and fix bugs
-* Add support for running custom commands before and after backing up; useful when running database servers, virtual machines etc. that need their data to be exported to a consistent state before backing up
 * Add a new command, "thea-get", that returns information on the backup version of a file (filename, size, status, diffs) without extra information or colorization; useful for scripting